dnorton/dev-notes/useful_unix_commands.md

 		find . -type f -exec rm {} \;

-* Convert the .pfx to a PEM .cer -- this is useful when to use curl to test a Java PFX cert
+* Convert the .pfx to a PEM .cer -- this is a prereq to use a Java PFX cert in curl

 		openssl pkcs12 -in certificate.pfx -out certificate.cer -nodes